ianharrier/docker-munkireport/README.md

 ### Upgrading

 **Warning: the upgrade process will immediately stop and upgrade the current production environment.
-The application stack will be unavailable for up to a few minutes while it is upgraded.**
+The application stack will be unavailable while it is being upgraded.**

 1. Set the working directory to the root of the repo.